 While Israel certainly appreciated the surrounding mountains protecting them from their enemies, the one committed to worship would have had a much greater appreciation for a God who promised to protect His people from the rule and reign of sin over their lives as individuals within a worshiping community.
 Yet, as with many promises in the Scripture, this one seems to carry with it a condition: ‘Do good to those who are good; banish those who follow their own sins.’
 To me this is the cry of the worshiping community: for God not to allow those who pursue wickedness to rule and reign over God’s community or result in bringing judgment on the people as a whole.

 From experience, Israel knew that in regards to righteousness they were truly one with their brothers.
 At times a single sin could cost the whole nation dearly.
 Think of Achan’s hidden idolatry which led to Israel’s defeat in battle at Ai and the death of several of Israel’s soldiers.
 Later, all of Israel was taken into captivity to Babylon, although I doubt every person in the community participated in the idol worship common in those days.
-Even we know that an entire nation suffers under unrighteous leadership (Russian communism is a good example of this as is Iraq under the reign of Saddam Hussein).
-And so we see another truth expounded here: you reap what you sow, especially in terms of intimacy with God; and fortunately or unfortunately, there are times when every individual reaps what the leadership sows.
-(If this doesn’t spur us to pray for our leaders, nothing will!)
+Even we know that an entire nation suffers under unrighteous leadership (Chinese communism is a good example of this as is Iraq under the reign of Saddam Hussein).
+And so we see another truth expounded here: you reap what you sow, especially in terms of intimacy with God; and fortunately or unfortunately, there are times when every individual reaps what the community/leadership sows.
+If this doesn’t spur us to pray for our leaders, nothing will!

 I know lots of folks who treat grace like a free pass to sin.
 I’ve heard it said that grace is not a welcome mat into God’s presence where we continually wipe our dirty feet.
 Indeed, grace is so much more than that!
 What is offered here is true grace – the power to live a holy life.
-Let’s not cheapen grace by turning into something we use to justify our own disobedience.
+Let’s not cheapen grace by turning it into something we use to justify our own disobedience.
 If we’re serious about worship we must first pursue righteousness – in prayer for God’s grace to be given to our community (especially leadership), and in deed as we each seek to live lives ‘worthy of God’s calling.’
 May His grace be poured out not only here, where we live, but on the whole world, shattering the scepter of wickedness in every community where there is even one who seeks after the Lord.
 Peace be to the worshiping community of God.